 All hospitalised patients can consider joining the RECOVERY trial or the pandemic aspects of the REMAP-CAP trial.
 To enter RECOVERY, they should have: a viral pneumonia syndrome; confirmed SARS-CoV-2 infection; and no medical history that might put the patient at risk from entering a trial.
 To enter REMAP-CAP, they should be in critical care with an acute illness due to suspected pandemic illness.
-In addition any immunosuppressed patients on the ward or critical care can be considered for the convalescent plasma domain within REMAP-CAP.
-All patients in the trials should be included in the pathway of care described here.
-They can enter the trials at any stage in the care pathway.
+Patients can be referred for entry into clinical trials at any stage in this clinical pathway and will continue to receive treatment under this pathway in addition to any trial medication prescribed.